Mike Disfarmer: Career

-Legacy
+Discovery, litigation and legacy

-A large cache of negatives shot by Disfarmer were found in the 1970s in Heber Springs by Peter Miller who spent a year on a bicentennial grant cleaning, preserving and cataloging the negatives.
-Subsequently, two exhibitions of Disfarmer's own prints were held.
+Peter Miller subsequently spent a year, while on a bicentennial grant, cleaning, preserving and cataloging the negatives.
+Subsequently, two exhibitions of Disfarmer's own prints took place.

+93 relatives would ultimately settle a six-year legal litigation against the Arkansas Museum of Fine Arts Foundation to determine control of the Disfarmer archives; the copyright as well as the artist's legacy — giving the heirs the copyright and possession of nearly "3,000 of glass-plate negatives and hundreds of posthumous prints."

 In 2008, a picture of Disfarmer was used on the 80th Academy Awards telecast as the alleged portrait of Roderick Jaynes, the film editing pseudonym of the Coen brothers, who was nominated at that ceremony for editing the Coens' film No Country for Old Men.
 Disfarmer's photo was supplied to the Academy of Motion Picture Arts and Sciences by the Coens after Jaynes' nomination.